-The focus of our staff development is Math, ELA, STEM, and Explicit Direct Instruction.
+The focus of our staff development is Math, Science, ELA, STEM, and Explicit Direct Instruction.
 The focus is based on the shift to CCSS, NGSS alignment, and corresponding new curriculum.
 The methods for delivery of the staff development has been our staff meetings on Mondays, Back-To-School staff meetings, and buy-back days.
-Teachers are supported with ongoing observations, coaching, and student data analysis.
+Teachers are supported with ongoing observations, coaching, curriculum resources/planning and student data analysis.